enakoMatsumoto/Spot_It/README.md

 - gRPC server communication and failover mechanisms
 - Game state replication between servers

-Note:After each test run, json files will be generated in the Spot_It directory.
+Note: After each test run, json files will be generated in the Spot_It directory.
 These files will need to be deleted before running the tests again.